VardanKeshishyan/The-Eight-queens-puzzle/README.md

 The program outputs all possible solutions for the Eight Queens Puzzle.
 Each solution is represented as a chessboard with the queens' positions indicated.
 The program also provides the total count of solutions found.

-**Features**

-Solves the Eight Queens Puzzle by finding all possible solutions.
-Uses the backtracking algorithm to explore different configurations.
-Detects and avoids conflicts between queens in terms of rows, columns, and diagonals.
-Outputs the chessboard representation of each solution.
-Provides the total count of solutions found.

-**Installation**

-Clone the repository:
-Navigate to the project directory:
-Compile the program using a C++ compiler: g++ main.cpp Board.cpp Queen.cpp -o EightQueensPuzzle

 **Usage**

 Run the program, and it will automatically find and display all possible solutions for the Eight Queens Puzzle.